grant-dot-dev/pdf-to-image-converter/README.md

 ## Usage

   -i, --inputFileNamePath    Required.
-Full file path and name of file to be
+Full file path and name of the file to be
                              converted

   -o, --outputDirectory      Directory path for output of processed files